We have to check that the appropriate limit, General Relativity leads to

 To work out the geodesic equations we need to work out what the components of the Christoffel symbols are:

-Substituting for etc. in terms of
+etc. in terms of

 we obtain